The Seton Cove offers four weekly, and one monthly, no-cost meditation and prayer groups.

 “Virtually every spiritual tradition that holds a vision of human transformation at its heart also claims that a practice of intentional silence is a non-negotiable.
 Period.
 You just have to do it… there is a universal affirmation that this form of spiritual practice is essential to spiritual awakening.” – Cynthia Bourgeault

-Mindfulness Meditation Group
+Effortless Mindfulness Lunch-Hour Meditation

-Open Mind, Open Heart
+Open Mind, Open Heart–Contemplative Prayer

 Contemplative prayer is a method of silent prayer that prepares us to experience God’s presence within.
 According to Fr.
 Thomas Keating, “Our way of seeing reality changes in this process, and a restructuring of consciousness takes place which empowers us to perceive, relate, and respond with increasing sensitivity to the Divine presence in, through, and beyond everything that exists.”
 This dynamic process evolves not by hard work or strategy, but rather by simply being present, making ourselves available to God, and allowing the love relationship to blossom.

 Please join us for 20 minutes of contemplative prayer/meditation, as well as reflective reading, discussion, and support.
 Beginners welcome.